-2.1 The Herd Book shall include particulars of the pedigrees of Limousin cattle eligible to be entered therein, and such other information as the Council may from time to time decide.
-The Herd Book includes all Limousin animals with Full French, graded-up, black and polled genetics.
-For reasons of accuracy and transparency, at the discretion of Council, information on any animal in the Herd Book, including but not limited to its grade percentage, coat colour, polled status and any genetic details may be published.
+For reasons of accuracy and transparency, at the discretion of the Council of Management, information on any animal in the Herd Book, including but not limited to any genetic details may be published.

-2.2 The Society will not accept an entry tendered for registration in the Herd Book by a person who is not a full member of the Society.
+2.2 The Society will accept entries tendered for registration in the Herd Book by a person, or his/her authorised representative, who is a full member of the Society.

-2.2a Registration, importation or transfer of animals not domiciled in the UK will not be eligible for inclusion in the Society's Herd Book.
+2.3 Animals not domiciled in the UK will not be eligible for registration in the Society's Herd Book.